Theory of topological modules and continuous linear maps. #

 Instances For

-The tautological action by M₁ →L[R₁] M₁
+The tautological action by M₁ →L[R₁] M₁ on M.

-This generalizes Function.End.applyMulAction
+This generalizes Function.End.applyMulAction.

 Equations